codfish/semantic-release-action/README.md

 ## Why

-It's fairly easy to run `semantic-release` as a "host action," aka something that simply runs directly on the VM.
+It's fairly easy to run `semantic-release` as a "host action," aka something that runs directly on the VM.

 ```yml
 steps: